Evan-wyl/robotlearning/README.md

-## 5.Related Resources
+## 5.Relevant Resources

-Please see [HERE](https://github.com/Evan-wyl/Robot-Learning/blob/master/resources.md) for some awesome resources, such as
+Please see [HERE](https://github.com/Evan-wyl/Robot-Learning/blob/master/resources.md) for some awesome relevant resources, such as

 - Tutorials
 - Awesome URDF and MJCF